dweekly/docs/pages/deep-linked-ads/facebook-dynamic-ads.md

 ![Feed URL settings](/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/upload-feed-url.png)
 1. If you've created a Deep Linked Feed CSV file to upload, select the option "Single upload: Upload a single file feed now."
 Select the Deep Linked Feed URL or CSV file you would like to upload to Facebook, and click "Upload".
 ![Feed Uploaded](/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/successful-feed-upload.png)
 1. Wait for the upload to complete successfully.
-If you'd like to create a "Product set" (a subset of products in your catalog for use in specific ad sets) you can do that now.
+If you'd like to create a <notranslate>"Product set"</notranslate> (a subset of products in your catalog for use in specific ad sets) you can do that now.

 #### Setting up App Events and the Facebook Pixel